Conan the Barbarian: Copyright and trademark status

 In 2024, British author and Eisner Award winner John Allison started to publish a Conan serial online, with a tongue-in-cheek narrative heavily intermingled with characters from his own works.
 However, he took the unfinished comic down in late April, after receiving a cease-and-desist letter from Conan Properties International.
-Allison notes that to his understanding Conan "is in the public domain in the UK (where I live and work)", but that he doesn't have "the time or energy to contest this".
+Allison notes that to his understanding Conan "is in the public domain in the UK (where I live and work)", but that he does not have "the time or energy to contest this".